 The price includes the land, the earthworks that would be needed for the food forest and water management, all water and electricity infrastructure for the property and maintenance cost for the first four years.
 It does not include the cost of house construction.
 Members going for 1.5 acre option or more will also have a plot identified in the housing cluster where they can choose to build now or later.
 Beforest would facilitate the design and construction of it via our design team at biome environmental solutions.
 BeForest would also be responsible for land acquisition and development of the property.
 Once the food forest is in place, BeForest will continue to run the place for 10 years to come acting as an enabler, facilitator, executioner and a market channel.

-For more details please check out the brochure.
+For more details please check out the brochure below.

 We re optimising our power needs, water requirement etc to reduce our requirement of precious natural resources.
 Simultaneously, grey water recycling for use in irrigation, bathroom flushes, etc and natural waster treatment methods using reed beds forms an important aspect of our design.